 The Yorkshire Moors

-The train crosses the Moors between Pickering and Grosmont.
-Passengers can purchase a return ticket or a freedom ticket that allows you to ‘hop on hop off’ the train, breaking your journey at several stops on route.
+The train crosses the Moors between Pickering and Grosmont and passengers can purchase tickets that allow you to ‘hop on hop off’ the train along the route.

-Kids will be thrilled to visit Goathland Station which doubled as Hogsmeade Station in the Harry Potter movies.
+Kids will recognise Goathland Station as Hogsmeade Station from the Harry Potter movies.

 There are 13 hiking trails (including pushchair friendly walks), 6 cycling trails, a high ropes Go Ape course and 2 adventure playgrounds.